MusicPlayerDaemon/MPD/doc/protocol.rst

 "Stickers" [#since_0_15]_ are pieces of information attached to existing
 :program:`MPD` objects (e.g. song files,
-directories, albums).
+directories, albums; but currently, they are only implemented for song).
 Clients can create arbitrary name/value pairs.  :program:`MPD` itself does not assume any special meaning in them.